renpy/renpy/sphinx/source/screens.rst

     'c', 't', 'b', 'l', 'r', 'tl', 'tr', 'bl', 'br'

 'c' means center, 't' top, 'tl' top left, 'br' bottom right, and so on.

+A side taks the following properties:

+`spacing`
+    The spacing between the rows and columns of the grid.

 A side takes the following property groups: